 - Enter the date and time when the plane will be arriving at its first destination, or Airport of Entry (AOE), in the United States.
-Use the four-letter ICAO code for that airport if it appears in the dropdown window, and put all times in ZULU hours.
+Use the four-letter ICAO code for that airport if it appears in the dropdown window and put all times in ZULU hours, not local hours.

-- Please list all U.S. airports to which the plane will be flying, and the dates and times of arrival and departure for each one.
+- Please list all U.S. airports to which the plane will be transiting, and the dates and times of arrival and departure for each location.
 Use the ICAO code for the airports and put all times in ZULU hours.

 - If applicable, describe all weapons and ammunition transported on the flight by serial number and amount.
-This section is mainly for weapons transported by individuals who will deplane upon arrival, and not for bulk weapons being transported as cargo, although they too are required to be identified as cargo, but are not required to be listed individually.
+This section is for weapons transported by individuals who will deplane with the weapon upon arrival, and not for bulk weapons being transported as cargo, although they too are required to be identified as cargo, but are not required to be listed individually.

 - Describe the type of cargo the aircraft is carrying.
 If the cargo is hazardous, please complete details on the type of HAZMAT.
 Note: The HAZMAT Measure/Weight column refers to the Net Explosive Weight (NEW) of the item, not the actual physical weight of the item(s).

 D. ROUTE, FLIGHT, AND OTHER OPERATIONAL INFORMATION

 1. The clearance is valid only for the itinerary as approved by the PM/GPI Diplomatic Clearance Officer and specified in the diplomatic clearance request.